jjacobstech/MyklanApi/README.md

 - - **_Fields_**

-- - - > email : `this is the email to send password reset link to`
+- - - > email : `this is the user email to send password reset link - must be registration email`

 ### User Endpoints